overthink/hhco/README.md

 ## game

 Each player starts with a tree with ten fruits on it.
-The object of the game is to move all your fruit to a picnic area.
+The object of the game is to move all your fruit off your tree and into a picnic area.
 You move fruit by spinning a wheel and moving the prescribed number of fruit.

 The spinner has seven equally likely spots, each dictating how many fruits to move from the current player's tree to the picnic.
 Probably?
 There are many